lordelogos/clientmail.js/README.md

 ## Installation

-1. Setup your account and connect to your email provider at ![https://clientmail.xyz]
+1. Setup your account and connect to your email provider at the [Clientmail homepage](https://clientmail.xyz)

 2. Add `client-mail` to your project using your preferred package manager: